Disinfectants 101: A Primer

 Some categories of disinfectants are toxic, some may stain fabrics and porous surfaces, others are corrosive, yet others have an undesirable odor.
 Check toxicity and flammability ratings on any disinfectant products, as well as any personal protective equipment (PPE) recommendations for disinfectants you apply.
 Be sure a disinfectant will not damage any surface it is intended for.

 Some applications require multiple steps that may not always be feasible.
 Water hardness is one factor that can impact the effectiveness of some disinfectant formulas.
-Many of our disinfectants, like A2Z, ND64 and Vital Oxide, clean and disinfect in just one step, making them a top choice for an easy, ready-to-use use disinfectant that addresses a broad spectrum of bacteria, viruses, fungi and mildew in hospitals, educational facilities, fitness and beyond.
-These are applied via microfiber cloths, disposable towels, and mops.
+Many of our disinfectants, like A2Z Surface Disinfectant, Commercial Disinfectant Concentrate, and Vital Oxide Commercial Surface Disinfectant, clean and disinfect in just one step, making them a top choice for an easy, ready-to-use use disinfectant that addresses a broad spectrum of bacteria, viruses, fungi, and mildew in hospitals, educational facilities, fitness and beyond.
+These are applied via microfiber towels, disposable cleaning towels, and the Bottle Rocket Mop.

 For more disinfection resources, check out the following posts: